Creating an Inclusive Career Development Program

 - What physical, sensory, and cognitive skills are needed?
 Compare the skills required to complete a task to the skills of the potential employee.
 Does a modification need to be made in order for the person to be successful?

 - What components of the task require accommodation?
-Check with the employee to see which aspects he or she feels require accommodations.
+Check with the employee to see which aspects they feel require accommodations.

 - What accommodation options exist?
 The employee is your best resource.
-If he or she requires assistance with answering this question, be sure to access campus and community resources.
+If they require assistance with answering this question, be sure to access campus and community resources.